Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Introduction

-This article is the continuation of the work started in \cite{ACS2021}, our main theorem (Theorem \ref{thm:main}) is a generalisation of Theorem 3.1 in \cite{ACS2021} (see Remark \ref{rem:comments_on_main_thm}).
-In particular, our new theorem holds for an arbitrary manifold $\M$ of class $C^{1,1}$ instead of a sphere and we remove the hypothesis of rotational equivariance of $Q$.
+This article is the continuation of the work started in \cite{ACS2021} where we studied a spherical inclusion, our main theorem (Theorem~\ref{thm:main}) is a generalisation of Theorem 3.1 in \cite{ACS2021} (see Remark~\ref{rem:comments_on_main_thm}).
+In particular, our new theorem holds for an arbitrary manifold of class $C^{2}$ instead of a sphere and we remove the hypothesis of rotational equivariance \dsg{and convexity}.

-We place ourself in the context of the Landau-de Gennes model for nematic liquid crystals, although the applied ideas could be used to carry out a similar analysis for a larger class of energy functionals.